thepkpawankumar/learn-js-with-typescript/README.md

 ### Specifying output folder

---outfile --> It is used to specify output file and folder -w --> It is used to compile changes automatically when we make any changes
+--outfile --> It is used to specify output file and folder \n -w --> It is used to compile changes automatically when we make any changes

 ```